Guide

 openclaw config set 'plugins.entries.nylas.config.grants' '{"work":"grant-id-1","personal":"grant-id-2"}'

-openclaw gateway restartWith aliases configured, the plugin can target a specific account by name instead of a raw grant ID.
-If you do not configure aliases, the plugin auto-discovers grants from your Nylas application at startup.
+openclaw gateway restartWith aliases configured, the plugin targets a specific account by name instead of a raw grant ID.
+Without aliases, the plugin auto-discovers all grants from the Nylas application at gateway startup and presents them by email address.

-The agent can then specify which account to use when calling tools.
-For example, "list my work emails" versus "send from my personal account."
+The agent selects which account to use based on the prompt.
+For example, "list my work emails" routes to the "work" grant, while "send from my personal account" routes to the "personal" grant.

 7. Optional: Standalone usage